 Let me help you realize how easy it is for your inner chef to emerge and change lives!
 You will learn techniques and have fun during the learning process.
 Explore the endless possibilities of preparing raw food!

-As a world-renowned master raw food chef and educator, I have trained raw chefs, raw food educators and raw pastry chefs locally, nationally, and internationally.
+As a world-renowned master raw food chef and educator, I have trained raw chefs and raw pastry chefs locally, nationally, and internationally.
 I also teach raw classes for those beginning raw or want advanced classes.
 I was mentioned in Jordan Rubin’s book, and have been featured in local and national magazines.

 Ask yourself these questions…